scala/scala-module-dependency-sample/README.md

-# Sample sbt project with dependency on scala-xml module
+# Depend on Scala modules like a pro

 A sample project which demonstrates recommended configuration for sbt projects that depend on newly spawned scala modules: